Neil Chriss: Wall Street

 Risk Magazine named Chriss one of the "Top Ten to Watch in the next Ten Years" in 1997.

 In 1997, Chriss joined the quant research group in Morgan Stanley to work on portfolio trading for their cash equities program trading desk.
 He wrote a paper "Optimal execution of portfolio transactions" with Robert Almgren.
 The Institutional Investor published an article about Algorithmic Trading in its November 2004 issue, titled "The Orders Battle", which noted that Chriss's paper "helped lay the groundwork for arrival-price algorithms being developed on Wall Street."
 The work has been widely cited since.
-Chriss also wrote Algorithmic Trading articles: "Competitive bids for principal program trades", "Value under liquidation".
+Chriss also wrote articles on the following topics: "Competitive bids for principal program trades", "Value under liquidation".
 At Morgan Stanley, Peter Muller inspired Chriss to pursue quantitative trading.

 In 1998, Chriss moved into portfolio management, joining the Goldman Sachs Asset Management (GSAM) Quantitative Strategies group to develop a new trading strategy, after Cliff Asness, John M. Liew and Bob Krail left to form AQR Capital Management.